 SQL is usually taken for granted.
 Structured Query Language (SQL) was originally created in 1974 and is one of the longest-standing witnesses of breakthroughs and progresses in database technology.
 Certified by both ANSI and ISO, it is the standard database query language that powers many well-known database applications on the internet today.

 Where is SQL now?

-For the past 5 years, SQL has been ranked among the top 2 most popular programming languages by Stack Overflow Developer Surveys.
+For the past 5 years, SQL has been ranked among the top 2 of the most popular programming languages by Stack Overflow Developer Surveys.
 Coding Dojo also lists SQL as the most in-demand programming language in 2017.
 And SQL is technically not even a programming language!
 However, despite such popularity among professionals, SQL’s steady and consistent presence tends to blend itself quietly into the backdrop of the world of big data while the rest of us chase after new hypes.

 The past decade saw the rise of Hadoop and NoSQL, which complement tasks and functions that SQL was not designed for.
 While these developments are very important for the course of progress in big data, some people mistakenly confused NoSQL for “No SQL” and claim that SQL is dead or no longer relevant.
 But with the growing popularity of cloud-based databases and the increasing number of SQL interfaces among Hadoop and NoSQL projects, it is clear now that the ever-evolving SQL isn’t going anywhere anytime soon.

 When Mode and Data Virtuality discovered each other, we noticed our shared commonality right away: Mode and Data Virtuality both believe in the philosophy and technology behind SQL.
 In fact, we count on SQL in the era of big data.